architector1324/project-demiurg/README.md

 ## Overview

-**SRGE** is a powerful tool that transforms natural language prompts into self-consistent, structured representations of fictional worlds.
-It leverages a highly specialized **system prompt** and local **Large Language Models (LLMs)** via Ollama to produce semantic JSON outputs.
-These outputs describe complex, internally coherent realities designed to exist and evolve according to their own intrinsic logic.
+**SRGE** is a tool that transforms natural language prompts into **self-sufficient, structured fictional realities**.
+By leveraging a highly specialized **system prompt** and local **Large Language Models (LLMs)** via Ollama, it generates semantic JSON outputs that don't just describe, but also **lay the foundation for the existence and evolution of complex worlds according to their own intrinsic logic.**

 Whether you're building a simulation, a narrative universe, or an abstract conceptual model, SRGE provides a foundational structure grounded in pure semantic meaning.

 ## Motivation / Philosophy

 SRGE was born from the desire to explore the true capabilities of Large Language Models beyond mere conversation or data retrieval.
 It represents an **ontological experiment** - a quest to harness LLMs as semantic engines capable of constructing self-contained, internally consistent realities.
-Our aim is to demonstrate that even smaller, locally runnable models can serve as a "semantic core," enabling the creation and simulation of complex worlds at arbitrary levels of detail, entirely independent of external human interpretation.
+My aim is to demonstrate that even smaller, locally runnable models can serve as a "semantic core," enabling the creation and simulation of complex worlds at arbitrary levels of detail, entirely independent of external human interpretation.
 This project challenges the very notion of what constitutes a "reality" and how it can be synthetically generated.

 ## Core Features